KannonZenetism/zenetism-field-physics/zenetism/mpx/nested-universes-and-simulated-realities.md

 with genuine embodiment (non-material),
 genuine experience, genuine consequences.

-**4. Source Cannot Be Eliminated, But Can Be Denied**
+**4. Origin Cannot Be Eliminated, But Can Be Denied**
-Absolute Source (Aion) operates at absolute scale.
+Absolute Origin (Aion) operates at absolute scale.
-Ground (Zenon) always underlies—even Aion itself.
+Ground (Zenon) always underlies — even Aion itself.
-But structures can block connection to Source,
+But structures can block connection to Origin,
 creating **relative hollowness**
 within that lattice.